gipi/abstruct/DESIGN.md

 We must return the byte representation of the given chunk, if a stream is passed it is used to store the data.

+Probably a more sane approach could be to reverse the packing order of the field with respect to the physical definition

 If we pack we should can choose between maintaining the sanity of the format updating with respect to the constraints of the format or pack as the fields